-JPMorgan Chase is one of the largest banks in the world, commanding more than $2.6 trillion in assets.
+JPMorgan Chase is one of the largest banks in the world, managing $2.7 trillion in assets.
 It is also the largest bank in the U.S. and as such plays a significant role in the country’s economy as a nexus for investing, trading and banking.
 Take a look at Chase’s market performance to help you decide if you should invest in the biggest bank in America.

 |Chase: Company Snapshot|